simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Ending an experiment early

 If we need to end an experiment early, we can do it by running `ExperimentControlService.abort_experiment(name)`.
-This will change the experiment state to "cancelled" and marking all notifications as "cancelled".
-This will prevent any notifications that have already been scheduled from being sent.
+This will change the experiment state to "cancelled" and marking all notifications as "cancelled", which will prevent any notifications that have already been scheduled from being sent.